 Whether you’ve just spotted a silver hair or are tackling a whole head, here are your options for embracing THE hair colour of right now

 Thank goodness we’ve stopped shunning grey hair – no longer do silver strands mean running for the nearest and darkest box dye.
-When Pantone officially crowned Ultimate Gray as one of two options for Color of the Year in 2021, we knew this meant something BIG.
 How we talk about grey hair is changing culturally, thanks to a perceptible shift in mood following salon closures in lockdown.
 Many were forced to face their roots head on… and plenty of people liked what they saw, including celebrities such as Andie MacDowell.
 This has become a new beauty movement, where grey no longer conveys something that’s wrong, ageing is no longer inherently bad thankyouverymuchindeed.
+Just look at Julia Fox rocking grey roots at the CFDA Awards (along with a skin celebrating dress and a clutch bag with an inbuilt lighter!) – she called her look “a love letter to getting older”.
 Grey will no longer be ignored – but how can you make the cool hue work for you when embracing your natural grey?

 “I suggest working with your colourist and opting for a grey camouflage service such as the Russell Eaton Deluxe Regrowth service,” says Robert Eaton, creative director at the Yorkshire salon group and also Wella Professionals UK & Ireland creative technical director.
 “This technique involves your colourist applying colour to your hairline in a lighter shade to help disguise the re-growth line of your natural hair colour that has lost its pigment.
 This will help make the transition into the rest of your hair colour more seamless and natural.
 This can be continued until you’ve transitioned to a full head of your natural grey.
 There will be no appearances of any harsh re-growth lines throughout the process.”